 We picked Terkhiin Tsaagaan Nuur initially due to the strength of our contacts there.
 We wanted a community involvement and Jargaa and Batbold (our hosts at Terkhiin Tsagaan Nuur and owners of Surtiin Tulga Eco Camp) are at the centre of their local community.

 Terkhiin Tsagaan Nuur is popular with Mongolian families making the most of the five-day annual Naadam holiday.
-And this is where rubbish, human waste, and camp fires had degraded the environment over the course of several years as visitor numbers have increased.
+It is also features on the itineraries of most of Mongolia’s tour companies.
+And rubbish, human waste, and the impact of camp fires have degraded the environment over the course of several years as visitor numbers have increased.
 Discarded rubbish is a major issue for the local rural communities as many of them lack the funds and resources to collect the rubbish.

 A natural highlight of Mongolia, White Lake National Park encompasses an area of wild nature – volcanic craters, rugged mountains, river valleys and rolling steppe.